-National guidelines recommend the use of validated assessment tests such as the Asthma Control Test (ACT) and Asthma Control Questionnaire (ACQ).1

-The Royal College of Physicians '3 Questions'2 can also be used, which is included in the Quality and Outcomes Framework (QOF) in England.3
+National guidelines and the Quality and Outcomes Framework (QoF) recommend the use of validated assessment tests such as the Asthma Control Test (ACT) and Asthma Control Questionnaire (ACQ).
+The Royal College of Physicians '3 Questions' can also be used.

 Asthma control is measured by the frequency of symptoms and blue reliever inhaler use.
-The aim of treatment should be for no nocturnal waking or activity limitation, minimal symptoms, and minimal blue reliever inhaler use.
+The aim of treatment should be for no nocturnal waking or activity limitation, minimal symptoms, no side-effects and minimal blue reliever inhaler use.
 More than two episodes of symptoms in the past month and more than three blue reliever inhaler doses in the past week are indicators of sub-optimal control.